com-pas/compas-scl-data-service/doc/postgresql.md

 # PostgreSQL Implementation

-## BaseX Environment variables
+## PostgreSQL Environment variables

-Below environment variable(s) can be used to configure the connection to BaseX, if BaseX Server is used.
+Below environment variable(s) can be used to configure the connection to PostgreSQL, if PostgreSQL Server is used.

 | Environment variable             | Java Property               | Description                                   | Example          |
 | -------------------------------- | --------------------------- | --------------------------------------------- | ---------------- |